kiwiscanwifi/firecnc/README.md

 ## fireCNC Arduino ESP32 project

-Configuration: The project uses a config.json file stored on an SD card, allowing easy customization of network settings, LED parameters, servo IDs, and other operational values without recompiling the code.
+The project utilizes a config.json file located on an SD card, which makes it simple to adjust network settings, LED configurations, servo IDs, and other operational parameters without the need to recompile the code.

+Configuration changes can be made through SSH using the command line interface or by accessing the web interface to adjust default settings.

+Connect using either Ethernet or wireless.
+If there's no DHCP server available, the Ethernet connection will automatically get a default static IP assigned.

+The use of various visual and audio effects adds an element of fun to the experience.
+You can easily check if the CNC is idle by asking Alexa, adjust the lighting, or even power down the system with just a few commands.

 ### Key features
 - Multi-threading: Utilizes ESP-IDF FreeRTOS capabilities by defining and implementing multiple tasks (vNetworkTask, vLEDTask, vServoTask, etc.) to handle different project aspects concurrently.